CiiDub/Exercism-BBEdit-Package/README.md

 That will produce a file call ‘Exercism BBEdit Package.bbpackage’.

 1. Double click the package and BBEdit will installed it for use.
-If it doesn’t show up in BBEdit restart it.
+If it doesn’t show up in BBEdit, restart it.

 ### Install from the project
 _When you have every intention to fuss and/or muss_